arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 ```

+Click on the "Play" button at the bottom of the left toolbar.
+Place some objects on your desk and check if the Portenta can detect them.

 # Conclusion

 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aenean commodo ligula eget dolor.
 Aenean massa.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aenean commodo ligula eget dolor.
 Aenean massa.

 # Next Steps